julelang/manual/src/common-concepts/functions/anonymous-functions.md

 Closures are similar to anonymous functions.
 However, they can access variables within the scope in which they are defined.
 Necessary variables are captured and stored with the anonymous function.
 It can access the captured variables even if the scope of the function defined in it ends.

 Closures are syntactically no different from anonymous functions.
 When an anonymous function is defined, the compiler can determine whether it is a closure or not.
 Every time you define an anonymous function, you have access to the variables of the scope you define.
-If you use any of the variables you have access to, the anonymous function becomes a closure and your compiler captures the necessary variables for you.
+If you use any of the variables you have access to, the anonymous function becomes a closure, and your compiler captures the necessary variables for you.

 For example:
 ```jule